jumakki/esphome-ensto/README.md

       #      send_first_at: 1
 ```

+> [!IMPORTANT]
-> ***Note:*** Don't set Boost offset in automation, like in [example 1](#1-setting-boost-offset-from-home-assistant-automation), when Thermostat Climate Controller is turned ON.
+> Don't set Boost offset in automation, like in [example 1](#1-setting-boost-offset-from-home-assistant-automation), when Thermostat Climate Controller is turned ON.
 Instead control Thermostat Climate Controller directly with automation.

 #### Advanced configuration